 “U” stands for “Use Your Gifts and Talents”.
 Why do we avoid doing this so often?
 How many people are living quiet lives of desperation because they have not decided to use the gifts and talents they were given to either earn a living or contribute to humanity in some significant way?
 That is tragic.
 The fear and doubt that often block us from using our gifts and talents are just products of thoughts we have in our minds.
 It’s an excuse that we use when convenient or necessary.
 Just look around…there is always someone who has overcome more obstacles, fear, or doubt than you or I will ever likely face; yet they still made a decision to use their gifts and talents.
 Using our gifts and talents is a natural extension of being human.
 It’s “unnatural” not to do so.
 While one can live a life with purpose and be “successful” even without using their gifts and talents, it’s hard to argue that a life lived using your gifts and talents would not be more satisfying in the long run.
 What are you really waiting for?
 There will never be a perfect time to start using your unique gifts and talents.
 Showing up means not allowing yourself to accept any more excuses.

 “P” stands for Persistence.
 It’s not enough to stay focused, honor your truth, open your heart, worship, and use your gifts/talents.
 In order to obtain the goals you desire, there is no escaping that you will need persistence.
 Nothing worthwhile is just handed to you.
 There will always be a need for significant effort and for overcoming obstacles.
 Moreover, the greater the obstacle, the more glory in overcoming it.
 Persistence is that killer ingredient that enables all of the above-mentioned co-ingredients to fuse together into a masterful recipe producing results exponentially far greater than you could ever imagine.
 Persistence is getting off the floor when you’ve been knocked down more than once.
 It’s ignoring all the logical reasons to stay down.
-It’s also not paying attention to the negative crowd noise or critical voices in your head (except, of course, the one from your girlfriend shouting for you to “Show the @!*% Up”).
+It’s also not paying attention to the negative crowd noise or critical voices in your head that can dissuade you from taking action in line with your goals.

 ©2020 Lawrence D. Eichen, Esq.
 All Rights Reserved.